Beppyo shrine: Overview

-As a result of this provision, the number of Beppyo Shrines, mainly former prefectural shrines and Protectorate Shrines designated by the Minister of Home Affairs, has gradually increased to 353 as of 2006.
+As a result of this provision, the number of Beppyō shrines, mainly former prefectural shrines and Protectorate Shrines designated by the Minister of Home Affairs, has gradually increased to 353 as of 2006.

-Beppyo Shrine is not a rating of shrines, like the rating of a company, but a distinction that concerns only the personnel of the Shinto priests.
-However, the shrines listed in Beppyo are relatively large in terms of the number of shrines, precincts, and priests, and are generally regarded as a kind of rating.
-In addition, Ise Jingu is not included in the Beppyo Shrine as a separate shrine, and the Grand Priest of Jingu is appointed and dismissed by the Imperial Court according to the "Jingu Rules", which gives it special treatment.
+Beppyō shrine is not a rating of shrines, like the rating of a shrine, but a distinction that concerns only the personnel of the Shinto priests.
+However, the shrines listed in Beppyō are relatively large in terms of the number of shrines, precincts, and priests, and are generally regarded as a kind of rating.
+In addition, Ise Jingu is not included in the Beppyō shrine as a separate shrine, and the Grand Priest of Jingu is appointed and dismissed by the Imperial Court according to the "Jingu Rules", which gives it special treatment.

-List of Beppyo Shrines
+List of Beppyō shrines

-Shrines that are not Beppyo Shrines
+Non-Beppyō shrines

-The following companies are not Beppyo Shrines because they do not have a comprehensive relationship with the Shrine Main Office.
-Those whose "Year of termination of umbrella relationship" is 1946 are those that have not been in umbrella relationship with the Shrine Headquarters since its establishment in 1946.
+The following shrines are not Beppyō shrines because they do not have a comprehensive relationship with the Association of Shinto Shrines.
+Those whose "Year of termination of umbrella relationship" is 1946 are those that have not been in umbrella relationship with the Association of Shinto Shrines since its establishment in 1946.